Tyderion/AniDb-AniAdd-CLI/Readme.md

 This Version replaces the GUI with a CLI only version.
 Old Versions still support GUI, see Tag [v1.1.1](https://github.com/Tyderion/AniDb-AniAdd-CLI/releases/tag/1.1.1)

-The following cli commands are available (check designated comamnd help `--help` for more information):
+The following cli commands are available (check designated command help `--help` for more information):
 - `tags`: Test your tag system with example data
 - `config save`: Convert old config file to new format (or generate a new default config by specifying --default)
 - `anidb scan`: Scan given folder for anime, optionally adding them to your mylist and moving the files).
 Shuts down after scan.
 - `anidb watch`: Watch given folder for new anime, optionally adding them to your mylist and moving the files.
 Will keep running until stopped.
 - `anidb connect-to-kodi`: Connect to Kodi and mark episodes as watched in your mylist after watching them.
+- `anidb watch-and-kodi`: Combine `watch` and `connect-to-kodi` commands.

 This version is meant to be used on headless system (like your NAS) and still have the flexibility and useability of the official applet.